wireservice/agate-sql/docs/index.rst

 .. warning::

-    You'll need to have the correct sqlalchemy drivers installed for whatever database you plan to access.
-For instance, in order to read tables from Postgres, you'll also need to ``pip install psycopg2``.
+    You'll need to have the correct `sqlalchemy drivers <http://docs.sqlalchemy.org/en/rel_1_0/dialects/index.html>`_ installed for whatever database you plan to access.
+For instance, in order to read/write tables in a Postgres database, you'll also need to ``pip install psycopg2``.

 Usage
 =====